Imaicho Town 今井町

 Largest preserved townscape in Japan

-Imaicho contains over 500 old-style houses and stores, making it the largest traditional district in Japan.
-Most of these are original buildings from the Edo period, which lasted from 1600 to 1867.
+Imaicho contains over 500 old-style houses and stores, making it the largest traditional Preservation District for Groups of Traditional Buildings in Japan.
+Most of these are original buildings from the Edo period, which lasted from 1603 to 1867.

-This area is so authentic that it is often used as a set for traditional samurai dramas.
+This area is so authentic that it is often used as a set for period dramas.
 The powerlines that mark Japan's urban streets have been buried in much of this area, adding to the old-world feeling.

 - Imai Machiya Center, a traditional townhouse